Business Insurance Quotes

 - Errors and Omissions Insurance (E&O) or Professional Liability Insurance

 - Directors and Officers Liability Insurance (D&O)

 - Business Identity Theft Insurance

 Other policies to consider include a commercial auto insurance policy.
 Business owners should consider the same insurance coverage for a work car as they do for their personal car.
 Liability, collision, comprehensive and personal injury protection all apply here.
 Business owners are at the same risk for being sued due to an accident as they are for an accident they might be involved in while driving a car for personal use.
-For more information, read about car insurance for a home-based business.

 Business owner policies (BOPs)